 This glossary is designed to be a live point of reference that enables fleet decision makers and company car drivers to understand the terminology, technology and acronyms used within the UK automotive fleet sector.
 The list is not exhaustive and will continue to develop inline with UK fleet sector.

-Formerly known as the Association of Car Fleet Operators prior to a rebrand several years ago, ACFO is the trade association offering help, support, knowledge and training to fleet operators, a group that increasingly includes members where fleet is just one part of their job.
-Headed by Arcadia Group fleet and travel manager John Pryor, the association holds various seminars and events through the year, and more information can be found at www.acfo.org
+Prior to merging with ICFM to form the AFP (Association of Fleet Professionals) in early 2020, the Association of Car Fleet Operators rebranded to ACFO several years ago, and was the trade association offering help, support, knowledge and training to fleet operators, a group that increasingly includes members where fleet is just one part of their job.

 ACTIVE STOP AND GO

 This is an addition to distance-keeping cruise control systems.
 Such active cruise systems keep your car a set distance from the car in front on the motorway.
 However, an active stop and go set-up will bring the car to a halt when traffic ahead stops, and then set off again when the traffic moves, all with no, or limited, pedal input from the driver.

 Advanced Driver Assistance Systems is the overarching name for the increasing number of assistance technologies being developed for modern cars.
 These include everything from adaptive cruise control and lane-keep assist to parking sensors, automatic lights and wipers and hill decent control, and use increasing numbers of sensors, radar and cameras fitted around the vehicle.

 The Advisory Electric Rate was introduced in September 2018 to give fleets an official figure for reimbursing drivers using an electric company car on work business.
 The rate is unchanged since introduction at 4p per mile, and is published alongside petrol, diesel and LPG rates.